guardian/apps-dashboard/README.md

 ### Browser support

-This site needs to support iOS Safari 9 and above.
+This site needs to support the same devices that our apps support.
+We need to take care to provide support for iOS Safari 9 and above.

 ### Install